Keyword Research – Using Google's Improved Keyword Planner

 Use your research to find out where the biggest demand is for your product or service.
 Target a selection of countries, or regions within a country, to help you focus your marketing in areas where demand is high.

-These are just the highlights of the new features over in Google’s Keyword Planner and they’ll be sure to keep adding improvements over time as the company strives to attract more and more businesses to the AdWords platform.
+These are just the highlights of the new features over in Google’s Keyword Planner and they’ll be sure to keep adding improvements over time as the company strives to attract more and more businesses to the Google Ads platform.